 If you’re visiting Thailand it’s highly likely that you’ll need to go via the capital city Bangkok at some point.
 Although you may be keen to get out to the islands or to the jungle, don’t overlook Bangkok itself.
 It may have a reputation of being a chaotic, crowded city – but there are so many amazing things to see and do while you’re there!
 It won’t be possible to see everything in one day (and would be hectic and stressful to try!), so I’ve narrowed down some of my favourites.
 Read on for my short itinerary on how to spend a day in Bangkok.
+Staying for longer?
+Combine with How to Visit the Wat Sam Phran Dragon Temple in Bangkok.

 24 Hour Itinerary for Bangkok, Thailand